SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 ```

 We can then formulate the jump problem.
 The only aggregator that supports
-bounded `VariableRateJump`s is `CoevolveSynced`.
+bounded `VariableRateJump`s is `Coevolve`.
 We formulate and solve the
-jump problem with this aggregator. `CoevolveSynced` can be formulated as either
+jump problem with this aggregator. `Coevolve` can be formulated as either
 a discrete or continuous problem.
 In this case, we must formulate the problem
 as continuous as it depends on a continuous variable.

 ```@example tut2
 jump6 = VariableRateJump(rate5, affect5!; urate = urate2, rateinterval = rateinterval2)
 dep_graph2 = [[1, 2, 3], [1, 2, 3], [1, 2, 3]]
-jump_prob = JumpProblem(prob, CoevolveSynced(), jump, jump2, jump6; dep_graph = dep_graph2)
+jump_prob = JumpProblem(prob, Coevolve(), jump, jump2, jump6; dep_graph = dep_graph2)
 sol = solve(jump_prob, Tsit5())
 plot(sol; label = ["S(t)" "I(t)" "R(t)" "u₄(t)"])
 ```

-We obtain the same solution as with `Direct`, but `CoevolveSynced` runs faster
+We obtain the same solution as with `Direct`, but `Coevolve` runs faster
 because it doesn't need to compute the derivative of `rate5`.
 Each aggregator
 faces a different trade-off, so the the choice of best aggregator will depend
-on the problem at hand. `CoevolveSynced` requires a good understanding of the
+on the problem at hand. `Coevolve` requires a good understanding of the
 equations involved, passing a wrong boundary can result in silent bugs.

 Lastly, we are not restricted to ODEs.
 For example, we can solve the same jump